Renu1213/100Hires-cursor-setup/README.md

 With the project folder (repository: 100Hires-cursor-setup) open in Cursor, a new file was created using the "New File" option in the left file explorer.
 The file was named "README.md", populated with the Cursor setup details, and saved successfully.

 ### Step 08: Commit and Push Changes to GitHub
-Git was used to save and upload the documentation to the GitHub repository using the following commands:
+After creating the README file, a local Git repository was initialized and connected to the GitHub repository.
+The README file was then staged, committed, and pushed to the main branch.

-git add README.md
+The following commands were used: git init git remote add origin https://github.com/Renu1213/100Hires-cursor-setup.git git branch -M main git add README.md git commit -m "Initial README setup" git push -u origin main

-git commit -m "Add setup documentation" git push origin main
+GitHub authentication was completed through the browser when prompted, and the repository was successfully synchronized with GitHub.

 ## Issues Faced and How They Were Solved